Certora/Documentation/docs/gambit/mutation-verifier.md

 At the moment, there are a few ways in which `certoraMutate` can fail.
 Here are some suggestions on how to troubleshoot when that happens.
 We are actively working on mitigating them.

 - Since Gambit requires you to provide the solidity compiler flags to compile the mutants, sometimes it might be useful to first identify what those flags should be.
 See {ref}`gambit-config` for more information.
 A strategy you can adopt is
-  * first run `gambit` without going through `certoraMutate` (you likely have either `gambit-linux` or `gambit-macos` binaries in your path already if you are running the tool).
+  * first run `gambit` without going through `certoraMutate` (you likely have the `gambit` binary in your path already if you are running the tool).
-  * Run `gambit-OS mutate --json foo.json` to identify the issue.
+  * Run `gambit mutate --json foo.json` to identify the issue.
 - Try running the prover on your mutants individually using `certoraRun`.
 It is also possible that you are encountering a bug with the underlying version of the prover.

 ## Visualization